gbenroscience/layit/README.md

 ### NOTE: Some of the more advanced constraint properties in Android xml's ConstraintLayout are not yet supported, such as chaining, layout weight etc.
 ## Usage

-You need the entire project folder, so clone this repo and place it(the `layit` folder) in the root of your web project.<br>
+You need the entire project folder, so clone this repository and place it(the `layit` folder) in the root of your web project.<br>
 When you create an html file in your web project, depending on your code organization, it should look like this:
 ```html
 <html>